Dherse/magritte/README.md

 The main additions are the following:
 - Magritte is mostly generated, most of time is spent writing the binding generator and not hand-writing bindings ;
 - Magritte has garbage collection and will create threads something I believe vulkano does not do ;
-- Magritte has full support for **all** *Vulkano* extensions, although safe usage is not guaranteed for all of them.
+- Magritte has full support for **all** *Vulkan* extensions, although safe usage is not guaranteed for all of them.

 ### WGPU-rs